 Hudson and Ruan, who invested $50,000 each in the company, had created the first functional prototype within six weeks.

 The business collaborates with more than 30,000 shops in a variety of markets, including fashion, electronics, travel, and others.

 Honey receives affiliate revenue for each coupon used with its extension, which is how the company generates money.

 The firm was later purchased by PayPal in late 2019 for $4 billion in cash, making it LA's greatest tech departure to date.

 15. Grammarly ($208M/year)

 Grammarly makes money using a freemium model to sell premium writing subscriptions to three different customer segments: individual users, businesses, and educational institutions.
 Apart from selling premium writing subscriptions, the company also generates some revenue by selling its human proofreading service.

-Max Lytvyn, Dmytro Lider, and Alex Shevchenko (from San Francisco, California, USA) started Grammarly about 14 years ago.
+Max Lytvyn, Dmytro Lider, and Alex Shevchenko (from San Francisco, California, USA) started Grammarly over 14 years ago.